Process optimization with BIOGASmax

 Advanced liquid feeding for efficient infeed of solid matter—also for alternative biomass

-The benefits of an advanced liquid feeding system have been demonstrated by the EU research project EU-AGRO-BIOGAS and, crucially, by the experience of many biogas plant operators: The biomass undergoes optimum treatment before digester feeding, removing the need for energy-intensive mixing of the feed into the digestate.
+The benefits of an advanced liquid feeding system have been demonstrated by the EU research project EU-AGRO-BIOGAS and, crucially, by the experience of many biogas plant operators.
+The biomass undergoes optimum treatment before digester feeding, removing the need for energy-intensive mixing of the feed into the digestate.
 In the final analysis, operators save energy and costs when feeding in the solid matter and when circulating the contents of the digesters.

 In addition to greater flexibility in electricity production, many operators would like to achieve greater flexibility in the feeding of solid matter, and want to know how they can adapt their biogas plant to different input materials.
-Optimization of solid matter feeding clears the way for the use of alternative and lower-cost biomass, which may include grass silage, dung, and other agricultural residues, or even sugar beet, potatoes, organic waste, and food waste.
+Optimization of solid matter feeding clears the way for the use of alternative and lower-cost biomass, which may include grass silage, dung, and other agricultural residues, or even sugar beets, potatoes, organic waste, and food waste.

 Reduced pressure for lower power requirements in pumps